d3faulter/BatteryNotifier/README.md

 ## Setup & Usage

+Either download the compiled x64 version from releases or follow below steps.
+Keep ".exe" (app) and ".ini" (config file) in the same folder.

 1. Compile the application in Visual Studio (with the "Desktop development with C++" workload) or using the MSVC command line.
 2. Place `BatteryNotifier.exe` and `BatteryNotifier.ini` in the same folder.
 3. Run the `.exe`.
 A tray icon will appear (hover text: "Battery Monitor").